View the master dashboard

 serverName, as specified in the peer's

-- Searchable.
-This column indicates whether the peer is currently searchable.
+- Fully searchable.
+This column indicates whether the peer currently has a complete set of primaries and is fully searchable.

 - Status.
 The peer's status.
 For more information about the processes discussed here, read "Take a peer offline".
 Possible values include: